-C What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy • Medical and social services • For medical equipment and supplies see Durable Medical Equipment (DME) and related supplies section in this chart Prior authorization may be required. \$0 copay for Medicare-covered home health services.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services For medical equipment and supplies, see Durable medical equipment (DME) and related supplies section in this chart Prior authorization may be required. \$0 copay for Medicare covered home health services.
 Prior authorization may be required.
-30% of the total allowed amount for Medicarecovered home health services when using your POS benefit.

-Coursians that are conserved for What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+30% of the total allowed amount for Medicare covered home health services when using your POS benefit.
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Please note: a separate cost sharing may apply if additional services are provided.
 Prior authorization may be required.
-Non-preferred Part B drugs may be subject to Step Therapy.
-The most current list of Part B drugs subject to Step Therapy can be found on our website, yoursummithealth.com/medicare/support.
-20% of the total allowed amount for Part B chemotherapy drugs and their administration.
-20% of the total allowed amount for other Part B drugs and their administration You pay 20% of the total allowed amount for the total allowed amount for Medicare-covered durable medical equipment, prosthetic devices, and related medical supplies. \$0 copay for Medicare-covered home health services.
+Non-preferred Medicare covered Part B drugs may be subject to Step Therapy.
+The most current list of Medicare covered Part B drugs subject to Step Therapy can be found on our website, yoursummithealth.com/ medicare/StepTherapy.
 Prior authorization may be required.
+Non-preferred Medicare covered Part B drugs may be subject to Step Therapy.
+The most current list of Medicare covered Part B drugs subject to Step Therapy can be found on our website, yoursummithealth.com/m edicare/StepTherapy.

-30% of the total allowed amount for Part B chemotherapy drugs and their administration.
-30% of the total allowed amount for other Part B drugs and their administration.
-You pay 30% of the total allowed amount of the total allowed amount for Medicare-covered durable medical equipment, prosthetic devices, and related medical supplies.
-30% of the total allowed amount for Medicare-covered home health services when using your POS benefit.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Home infusion therapy (continued) Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion therapy supplier 20% of the total allowed amount for Medicare covered Part B chemotherapy drugs and their administration.
+20% of the total allowed amount for other Medicare covered Part B drugs and their 30% of the total allowed amount for Medicare covered Part B chemotherapy drugs and their administration when using your POS benefit.
+30% of the total allowed amount for other Medicare covered Part B drugs and their Please note: a separate cost sharing may apply if additional services are provided. administration.
+20% of the total allowed amount of the total allowed amount for Medicare covered durable medical equipment, prosthetic devices, and related medical supplies. \$0 copay for Medicare covered home health services. administration when using your POS benefit.
+30% of the total allowed amount of the total allowed amount for Medicare covered durable medical equipment, prosthetic devices, and related medical supplies when using your POS benefit.
+30% of the total allowed amount for Medicare covered home health services when using your POS benefit.